Nordix/website-source/README.md

 ```

 Then copy the static generated files for the website from the
 `public/` directory into the `nordix.github.io` repo.
-For example, if
+If you've cloned
-you've cloned both `website-source` and `nordix.github.io` into the
+both `website-source` and `nordix.github.io` into the same directory
-same directory on your laptop, run:
+on your laptop, you can simply run:

 ```
-$ cp -r public/* ../nordix.github.io/.
+$ ./deploy.sh
 ```

 Commit your changes to both `website-source` and `nordix.github.io`, and